Aida Camp: Culture

 Aida is the location of the Al Rowwad Cultural and Theatre Training Center and the Lajee Youth Center, both of which practice cultural and creative forms of resistance.
 Refugees in Aida camp have practiced predominantly non-violent opposition to the Israeli occupation.
 The Lajee Center is located just outside the camp, next to the entrance gate.

 The situation for youth in Aida Camp was publicised in Flying Home, an illustrated children's book produced by Lajee Center in 2009.
 Lajee Center later produced a book called The Aida Camp Alphabet in 2014.
 Amahl Bishara wrote a children's book about life in the camp, called The Boy and the Wall.

 Irish musician MayKay volunteered at the Lajee Center in 2021, working with Palestinian children to write and record a charity single called "We Are".
 Proceeds from purchases and streaming went to the Lajee Center.
 The Lajee Center also offers oud lessons and has a youth dabka troupe. and the Al Rowwad Center offers yoga classes.

 Sports such as football are popular in the camp.
 The UNRWA and Lajee Center partnered to build a football pitch (as well as a playground) in 2016.
 Children sometimes come to the camp from East Jerusalem to play at the facility.
 The Lajee Celtic football club, also known as Aida Celtic, established in 2019 and supported by the Green Brigade, provides Palestinians with football equipment, facilities, and training.
 Their football academy was established in 2023.
 There is a girls' football team that was launched by Aida Youth Club and the Udd Sports Union.
 Some of its players have joined the national team, and some competed at the 2024 West Asian Football Championship for girls in Saudi Arabia.

 In 2020, boxer Ainle O Caireallain helped set up a gym in the Lajee Center called ACLAI Palestine.
 In 2025, Northern Ireland boxer Tyrone McKenna became a boxing coach at ACLAI Palestine, and wore boxing shorts imprinted with the name of the camp at a match.

 Also in 2025, Al Rowwad launched the International Rubik’s Cube Competition – Bethlehem 2025, a Rubik's Cube competition registered with the World Cube Association (WCA).
 This was the second international Rubik's Cube competition held in Aida Camp.

 The Al Rowwad Cultural and Theatre Training Centre has facilitated numerous cultural events, classes, and exhibitions in the camp, including a 2011 showing of Shakespeare's The Tempest, and Luke Jerram's Museum of the Moon.
 They also provide a community kitchen.

 The community holds a Nakba Day commemoration every year on 15 May.

 The camp's children play video games at a local computer and PlayStation arcade set up by a resident.

-The Key of Return Shop in the camp sells jewelry and art pieces made from tear gas canisters fired by the Israeli military, then collected and transformed by a local artist.
+The Key of Return Shop in the camp sells jewelry and art pieces by a local artist who connects and transforms tear gas canisters fired by the Israeli military.